ncbi/vadr/documentation/install.md

 ```
 ./vadr-install.sh macosx
 ```
+The `linux` or `macosx` argument controls (only) the type of blast executable files that will be installed.

-That will create several directories in the current directory.
+That command will create several directories in the current directory.

-`vadr-install.sh` will download and install the software packages VADR, and [Infernal](http://eddylab.org/infernal/), the required perl module libraries [sequip](https://github.com/nawrockie/sequip), [Bio-Easel](https://github.com/nawrockie/Bio-Easel), as well as the binary executables of the NCBI BLAST package, for either Linux or Mac/OSX depending on the command-line argument that you use.
+`vadr-install.sh` will download and install the software packages VADR, and [Infernal](http://eddylab.org/infernal/), the required perl module libraries [sequip](https://github.com/nawrockie/sequip), [Bio-Easel](https://github.com/nawrockie/Bio-Easel), as well as the binary executables of the NCBI BLAST package (for either Linux or Mac/OSX).

 When `vadr-install.sh` is finished running it will print important instructions to the screen that explain how to modify your environment